stelzinga/MF/MGT_99.Legend.md

 ### Change
 Change Services consists of Services applied to Run Services such that the Run Services generate more Revenue and/or at lower Cost and/or at lower Risk.

-For each Service XXX, there are various aspects that are relevant to keep track off:
+For each Service, there are various aspects that are relevant:
 - Overview: description which can include aspects like history, Environment, and including details of what the Service consists of and what the benefit is for the Client / Venture.
 - Internal/External: is the Service delivered internally (to another Objective that needs it as input) or externally (to a Client).
 - Activity: the Activity/Activities delivering the Service.